The Spirited Traveller: Bootlegging in Minneapolis

-NEW YORK Perhaps Minneapolis never quite got over the Prohibition era of the 1930s.
+NEW YORK, Jan 3 Perhaps Minneapolis never quite got over the Prohibition era of the 1930s.
 How else to explain the popularity of its iconic cocktail, The Bootleg?

 The city's signature drink - heard of by few outside of Minnesota - is a relatively homely one, a fizzy, sweet-and-sour concoction akin to a Tom Collins goosed with mint.